Protect yourself against scams and online threats with Avast One

 A phishing scam involves a scammer (or in this case, the “phisher”) masquerading as a legitimate organization or trusted person and contacting marks in order to solicit sensitive personal information such as account numbers, user credentials, or credit card data.

 Afterwards, the scammer will use this information to steal money, commit identity or credit card fraud, engage in corporate espionage, or other such illicit activities.
-The majority of phishing scams are perpetrated via email.
+The majority of phishing scams are perpetrated via email, but SMS phishing ploys like USPS scams are other threats to look out for.

 What is a phishing scam when compared to regular email spam?
 The difference is that phishing scams, and other scams, are actively seeking to hurt you.
 Plain old spam is just annoying.